 - 7. The body of knowledge professional accountants need to acquire to function competently is constantly changing and expanding.
 Local conditions also call for variations in the knowledge base required.
 In addition, professional accountants will specialize during their careers.
 For these reasons, this IES sets out only broad subject headings on the premise that professional accountants will need to continually update their knowledge. - 8.
 While this IES focuses mainly on the professional knowledge required to function as a professional accountant, it also includes competences for the IT component of the program. - 9.
-Definitions and explanations of the key terms used in the IESs are set out in the Framework for International Education Pronouncements.
+Definitions and explanations of the key terms used in the IESs are set out in the Framework for International Education Standards for Professional Accountants and the IAESB Glossary of Terms.